-Pursuant to Code Provision A.6.5, all Directors should participate in continuous professional development to develop and refresh their knowledge and skills.
+Pursuant to the CG Code C.1.4, all Directors should participate in continuous professional development to develop and refresh their knowledge and skills.
 This is to ensure that their contribution to the Board remains informed and relevant.

 Up to the date of this report, all Directors have participated in continuous professional development by reading relevant materials, attending trainings conducted by accredited service providers and in-house briefing on topics related to corporate governance regulations and Directors' duties.
-All Directors are also currently members of the Hong Kong Institute of Directors and are continuously improving their Directors' skill and keeping up to date with all issues affecting their ability to fulfill their roles.

 All Directors understand the importance of continuous professional development and are committed to participating in any suitable training or reading relevant materials in order to develop and refresh their knowledge and skills.